E&ES 359: Climate Change

 A CO2 molecule can thus have different molecular weights (the parameter measured in a mass-spectrometer) as a result of the presence of the three stable isotopes of oxygen and two of carbon.
 The most common configurations of CO2 are: 12C16O16O (molecular weight 44), by far the most common molecule; 13C16O16O (molecular weight 45), and 12C18O16O (molecular weight 46).
 These are all molecules which have no or only one of the rare isotopes.
 Molecules in which two rare isotopes are present are extremely rare, because the probability of pairing (for instance) two 18O-atoms in one CO2 molecule by randomly moving atoms is infinitesimally small).

-To measure the molecular weight of COin a mass spectrometer, the gas is liberated from CaCO3 by reaction with 100% orthophosphoric acid (H3PO4) at 25oC:
+To measure the molecular weight of CO2 in a mass spectrometer, the gas is liberated from CaCO3 by reaction with 100% orthophosphoric acid (H3PO4) at 25oC:

 3CaCO3 + 2H3PO4 -> 3CO2 + 3H2O + Ca3(PO4)2.